Tag

 Pro Tip:

-If you have a sweet tooth, stop by Sacolinha or Bijou for delicious bakery treats.
+If you have a sweet tooth, stop by Sacolinha for delicious bakery treats.
 Try the Jesuita, Noz, or Areias, all specialties of Cascais.

 While we continue exploring the best restaurants in Cascais, we know that these spots are already ones we visit regularly and recommend to friends.
 We’d love to hear how you like them and others you discover when visiting Cascais Portugal.